visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

                   Use NVIDIA Nsight Systems for GPU tracing and CPU sampling and NVIDIA Nsight Compute for GPU profiling.
                   Refer https://developer.nvidia.com/tools-overview for more details.
 ```
-If you see this error, please jump to the next section(NVIDIA Nsight).
+If you see this error, It means that your CUDA device is pretty a new one, and you should use a more powerful tool called Nsight Compute to analyse your program.
+Hopefully I will include Nsight Compute in my next post.
 :::

 It's very simple to use `nvprof`, just type `nvprof your_program` and see the result. `your programm` should be an executable file compiled with `nvcc`.
 For example, using `nvprof` to measure an `add` kernel: